charley-dixon/dollar-game/README.md

 ## Rules

 ### 1) While watching a baseball game, participants will pass the cup in sequential order from `player[0]` to `player[-1]`
-  - Players numbers are typically determined by how they are sitting at baseball game, with the cup starting at one end and moving down the line in ascending order
+  - Players numbers are typically determined by how they are sitting in the stands at the baseball game, going in whatever order makes the most sense when passing a cup full of money around
   - Whenever a player is holding a cup it is their `turn`
   - The cup goes back to `player[0]` after `player[-1]`'s `turn`

 ### 2) The cup is passed to the next player each time there is a new at-bat in the baseball game (`new at-bat === new turn`)
 When watching a baseball game in person you might think that because there is a new batter at the plate that it is a new at-bat and thus it is a new `turn`, however that is not always the case.
 In baseball, 2 or more batters can combine to complete 1 at-bat if `batter[0]` is injured during an at-bat or a manager decides to substitute `batter[i+1]` in the middle of an at-bat (though this is not common).
-In _this_ game, an at-bat is over when one of the following conditions are met in the actual baseball game (note that these conditions are more inclusive than the way an at-bat is scored in the actual game of baseball, see rules for more):
+In _this_  baseball game, an at-bat is over when one of the following conditions are met in the actual baseball game (note that these conditions are more inclusive than the way an at-bat is [scored](https://www.mlb.com/official-information/basics/score) in the actual game of baseball, see rules for more):
   * Batter gets a base hit (single, double, triple, or home run)
   * Batter reaches base on error
   * Batter reaches base on a fielder's choice